-The total interest-bearing debts of the Group amounted to approximately HK\$5,880 million as at 31 March 2020 (2019: HK\$5,028 million), of which approximately 32% (2019: 22%) of the debts were classified as current liabilities.
-Included therein were debts of HK\$80 million related to bank loans with repayable on demand clause and HK\$1,494 million related to project or term loans which will be refinanced during the forthcoming financial year.
-Based on the repayment schedules pursuant to the related loan agreements and assuming that the aforesaid refinancing will be completed on schedule, the current portion of the total interest-bearing debts was approximately 5%.
-The increase in total debts was mainly due to the drawdown of bank loans for construction of development projects in the PRC and Hong Kong.
+The total interest-bearing debts of the Group amounted to approximately HK\$5,727 million as at 31 March 2021 (2020: HK\$5,880 million), of which approximately 24% (2020: 32%) of the debts were classified as current liabilities.
+Included therein were debts of HK\$66 million related to bank loans with repayable on demand clause and HK\$967 million related to project or term loans which will be refinanced during the forthcoming financial year.
+Based on the repayment schedules pursuant to the related loan agreements and assuming that the aforesaid refinancing will be completed on schedule, the current portion of the total interest-bearing debts was approximately 6%.

-Total cash and bank balances including time deposits were approximately HK\$2,168 million as at 31 March 2020 (2019: HK\$1,963 million).
-Included in cash and bank balances are restricted bank deposits of HK\$62 million (2019: HK\$77 million) which can only be applied in the designated property development projects prior to their completion of construction.
-The Group had committed but undrawn banking facilities of a total of approximately HK\$1,412 million at year end available for its working capital purpose.
+Total cash and bank balances including time deposits were approximately HK\$1,909 million as at 31 March 2021 (2020: HK\$2,168 million).
+Included in cash and bank balances are restricted bank deposits of HK\$114 million (2020: HK\$62 million) which can only be applied in the designated property development projects prior to their completion of construction.
+The Group had committed but undrawn banking facilities of a total of approximately HK\$888 million at year end available for its working capital purpose.

-Total shareholders' funds as at 31 March 2020 were approximately HK\$11,311 million (2019: HK\$11,874 million).
-The decrease was mainly due to current year's loss attributable to shareholders and the depreciation in value of assets less liabilities denominated in Renminbi.
+Total shareholders' funds as at 31 March 2021 were approximately HK\$11,976 million (2020: HK\$11,311 million).
+The increase was mainly due to current year's profit attributable to shareholders and the appreciation in value of assets less liabilities denominated in Renminbi.